 • Cannot be provided simultaneously with TCR inputs (B, A, P, M)

-• Requires antibody inputs (H and optionally L) if provided
+• Requires at least one antibody chain sequence (H or L) when provided

 Example request: